 “…The ASEAN Regional CERT represents a concrete step in ASEAN’s efforts towards regional capacity building and sharing of best practices,” Teo said.

-Running the ASEAN Regional CERT will cost 10.1 million dollars, with Malaysia spearheading the operations of the facility for 10 years.
+Running the ASEAN Regional CERT will cost 10.1 million dollars, with Malaysia being the first to spearhead the operations of the facility.

 “This rule will be rotating annually.
-I am sur, us, fellow states would fully render our support to Malaysia as the first rotating overall coordinator of the ASEAN regional CERT,” Teo said.
+I am sure, us, fellow states would fully render our support to Malaysia as the first rotating overall coordinator of the ASEAN regional CERT,” Teo said.

 Moreover, the facility will be located with the ASEAN-Singapore Cybersecurity Center for Excellence.
-The space will be dedicated for holding cyber exercises, workshops and CERT cyber capacity building programs.
+The space will be dedicated to holding cyber exercises, workshops, and CERT cyber capacity-building programs.

 The ASEAN-Regional CERT has eight functions: coordinate and share information between ASEAN member states (AMS), curate an ASEAN point of contact network of cybersecurity experts and entities, host ASEAN cybersecurity meetings and trainings, conduct regional cybersecurity exercises, collaborate with other international and regional organizations, make partnerships within the industry and academia, support AMS cyber capacity building, support cybersecurity campaigns with other ASEAN sectoral bodies.